AdobeDocs/developer-distribute/src/pages/index.md

 # Adobe Developer Distribution

-A self-service submission portal for Creative Cloud UXP plugin developers to publish their listings on the Adobe Exchange and Creative Cloud Marketplaces.
+A self-service submission portal for Creative Cloud UXP plugin developers to publish their listings on the Adobe marketplace surfaces.